Hurricanes score 3 quick goals, top Predators 4-1

 ANOTHER CHANCE

-The Predators had left wing Tanner Jeannot in the lineup for the third game in a row and fourth time this season.
+Nashville had left wing Tanner Jeannot in the lineup for the third game in a row and fourth time this season.
 He scored his first NHL goal two nights earlier against Tampa Bay,

 Through two periods, only Jeannot and Mattias Ekholm had more than one shot on goal for the Predators.
 They each had two.